sydney-australia-feature

 • Other Locations: None

-Situated a mere 5-minutes walk from the iconic Darling Harbor in Sydney, The Woolstore 1888 is the perfect luxury hotel option for international entrepreneurs and digital nomads.
-Its location close to many of the city’s highlights, including the Sydney International Convention Center, makes it the ideal business destination.
+Situated a mere 5-minute walk from the iconic Darling Harbor in Sydney, The Woolstore 1888 is the perfect luxury hotel option for international entrepreneurs and remote workers.
+Its location is close to many of the city’s highlights, including the Sydney International Convention Center, making it the ideal business destination.

-With a wide range of room and suite types, each with a dedicated workstation and complimentary WiFi, working in the lap of luxury is easily done here.
-And when you need a break from working, the beautifully decorated lounge area, and in-house restaurant offer much need respite.
+With a wide range of rooms and suite types, each with a dedicated workstation and complimentary Wi-Fi, working in the lap of luxury is easily done here.
+When you need a break from working, the beautifully decorated lounge area and in-house restaurant offer much-needed respite.

-What we liked: The superb location, the stunning design, and Mister Percy, the in-house restaurant.
+What we liked: The superb location is perfect for coliving in Sydney with stunning design, Mister Percy, and the in-house restaurant.

 Check Availability | Booking.com